Prospective Students

 Space Available Deadline: June 1

 Applicants who apply by the Space Available Deadline (but after the General Deadline) are not guaranteed to have their application reviewed by the graduate program.
-Their application will be reviewed only if the graduate program determines that they have additional space available.
+Their application will be reviewed only if the graduate program determines there is additional space available.

 TTP Admission Criteria

-• Master’s degree applicants must have earned a minimum 3.0 GPA on a 4.0 scale (or equivalent) from the institution where you have earned or will earn your bachelor’s degree.
+• Master’s degree applicants must have earned a minimum 3.0 GPA on a 4.0 scale (or equivalent) from the institution where they have earned or will earn their bachelor’s degree.

 TTP Application Process